What is Social Justice?

 The term social justice was first coined by Jesuit scholar Luigi Taparelli, S.J. in 1840 based on the teachings of Saint Thomas Aquinas.
 Aquinas believed that life was a union with God and that an individual's life must be ordered towards doing right things for the betterment of others.

 Initially, the concept of social justice was thought of as an extension of the idea of justice within the context of a society as a whole as Taparelli was concerned with the social problems arising from the industrial revolution.
-To Taparelli, individuals within an industrialized society have the potential to only be concerned with individual gains rather than the equality and solidartiy of society as a whole.
+To Taparelli, individuals within an industrialized society have the potential to only be concerned with individual gains rather than the equality and solidarity of society as a whole.
 He believed that Aquinas' teachings needed to be revived in order to maintain a socially just society that works for the greater good.

 In 1995, the 34th General Congregation of the Society of Jesus set an agenda of social justice as a moral imperative for human rights, life, the environment, and interdependence in a global world (Institute of Jesuit Sources, 1995).
-Saint Louis University challenges faculty, staff, students, and alumni, not just to learn about social justice but also to practice social justice in all aspects of their lives.
+Saint Louis University challenges faculty, staff, students, alumni, and our communities not just to learn about social justice but also to practice social justice in all aspects of their lives.